CoultonF/GoodThings/README.md

 # GoodThings
 To view the project go to: ~~https://goodthings.coultonfraser.com/~~

-# Instantiating MongoDB on Local Device
+# MongoDB on Local Device
 Make sure you have MongoDB installed locally on your device

 # For Windows